-Property and receipts of flow-through entities must be included in a multistate corporate partner's computation of the apportionment ratio applied to the capital base.
+For tax years ending on or after December 31, 2001, the property and receipts of flow-through entities must be included in a multistate corporate partner's computation of the apportionment ratio applied to the capital base.
 The assessed value of property of flow-through entities must be included in a multistate corporate partner's assessed value of property when determining the alternate capital base.